quat1024/incorporeal-3/README.md

 ## Things left to do

 * ticket conjurer's HUD overlay when you're holding one
-* properly impl potion soul core
+* Impl ender soul core on Forge
-* properly impl ender soul core
+* Make the potion soul core actually work !
 * properly impl red string liar..?
-* working item models for compressed taters (SUUUPER ANNOYING) (I HATE BAKEDMODELS)

 ## Things left to design and write